lightning/bolts/04-onion-routing.md

 ### Per Hop Payload Format

-Using the per-hop-payload, the sender is able precisely specify the path and structure of the HTLC's forwarded at each hop.
+Using the per-hop-payload, the sender is able to precisely specify the path and structure of the HTLC's forwarded at each hop.
 As the per-hop-payload is protected under the packet-wide HMAC, the information within the per-hop-payload is fully authenticated with each pair-wise relationship between